10 Best Beaches in Corfu, Greece

 Reef-safe sunscreen: Make sure you’re wearing sunscreen that is safe for the sea!
 I absolutely love Coola face and body sunscreen.
 It’s lightweight, doesn’t have a white cast, and is reef-safe.

-Turkish towel: My favorite type of towel to travel with is a Turkish towel because it is lightweight, doesn’t take up space since it’s thin, and dries quickly.
+Turkish towel: My favorite type of towel to travel with is this Turkish towel because it is lightweight, doesn’t take up space since it’s thin, and dries quickly.
+I’ve brought it on all my coastal trips, including a trip to Malta and two weeks in Italy!

 Know Before You Go

 Rocky beaches and sea urchins: As I mentioned earlier, and will mention a few more times throughout this guide, many beaches in Corfu are rocky and have sea urchins.
-Even the best beaches in Corfu are rocky with sea urchins!
-Water shoes are the best for dealing with the rocks and being careful of where you step is the best way to avoid sea urchins.
+Even some of the best beaches in Corfu are rocky with sea urchins!
+Water shoes are the best for dealing with the rocks, and being careful of where you step is the best way to avoid sea urchins.

-Some areas don’t have beach access: Although there are beaches around the majority of the coast, areas like Corfu Town lack beaches.
-If you want to stay in an area with easy access to large and sandy beaches in Corfu, the northwest area is your best option.
+Some areas don’t have beach access: Although there are beaches around the majority of the coast, areas like Corfu Town lack proper beaches.
+If you want to stay in an area with easy access to large and sandy beaches in Corfu, the northwest area, like Paleokastritsa, is your best option.
 I have a guide to the best areas to stay in Corfu that is helpful if you’re choosing where to stay.
+Some beaches are also only accessible by boat, though I have not included any of those on this list.

 West Side